 Do you need to rinse the rice?

 YES!
-I admit, I usually skip this step, but for this recipe, it’s crucial to rinse your rice, so that your rice doesn’t clump or get gummy, plus it washes away any debris and leaves with fluffy rice.
+I admit, I used to skip this step, but it’s crucial to rinse your rice, so that your rice doesn’t clump or get gummy, plus it washes away any debris and leaves you with light fluffy rice.

 Grab a strainer and rinse away under cool water.
 Then set and allow to drain while you prep your ingredients.
 I like a nice long grain basmati rice for this vegan Mexican rice recipe.